Note: this is a comparison of publicly available information, mostly from company websites.

 In general, selling you a rated speed is one thing, actually providing it is another.
-With any of our service packages, you get bursts much higher than the rated speeds for relatively short periods of time.
-When the system sees that you are drawing more than you are allotted, it will (over about a half minute), reduce your speed to the alloted rate.
 We actually provide you with our specified bandwidth most of the time.

 The Internet Service Provider industry is on a path towards a 'User Pay' system.
 In the current system 20% of the users are using 80% of the bandwidth, and yet everyone pays the same.
 As these changes work their way through the industry in the coming years we will all see big changes in the way you pay for the data sent over an internet connection.
 Good, bad or indifferent, it is coming.
 The only real question is: How soon?